 Producer Edition ($199)

 Produce Edition includes everything from the first two editions plus you can now use the complete list of audio recording and automation abilities that come with Fruity Loops Studio as a whole.
 Slicex, Vocoder, and Synth Maker are also included.
 Producer Edition is suitable for any audio enthusiast who wants to record instruments and vocals.
 You can record as many tracks at once as your other equipment will allow.
 This is definitely the edition you will want if you plan to record or work with any other type of audio files.
 Producer edition is usually the most anyone will need.
-If you like plugins though…
+Also now starting with FL Stufdio 12 you get Sytrus, and awesome synth, and Maximus a great compressor.
+Just Sytrus alone is worth the upgrade to me.
+It is one of FL Studios most powerful synths.
+If you like even more great plugins though…

 Signature Bundle ($299)

 Signature Bundle is the flagship of the FL Studio lineup.
 It includes everything from the previous three editions.
-The extras you receive with this edition are various plugins that include Soundfont Player, Video Player, Full DirectWave Sampler, Sytrus, Maximus, and Hardcore guitar effects.
-Just Sytrus alone was worth the upgrade for me.
-It is one of FL Studios most powerful synths.
+The extras you receive with this edition are various plugins that include Soundfont Player, Video Player, Full DirectWave Sampler, GrossBeat, Pitcher, NewTone, Harmless and Hardcore guitar effects.
 Overall you will save close to $600 on plugins with the Signature Bundle.

 This is the version I use myself and I love it.
-Sytrus and Maximus alone are worth the extra $100 alone, not to mention being able to use the Soundfont Player for my 3+ gigs of Sound font files.
+Gross Beat alone costs $100 normally, add Harmless on top of that and it is quite a deal with just these 2 extras alone.
+Not to mention being able to use the Soundfont Player for my 3+ gigs of Sound font files.
+Pitcher and NewTone also greatly improve on your ability to edit and change/correct vocals.